 - Europe for 88,000 miles roundtrip in business class.
 This one is so good, we created its own step-by-step booking guide.

 - South America for 88,000 miles roundtrip in business class.
-No fuel surcharges to worry about on this amazing redemption, where you can fly the United Polaris business class product.
+No fuel surcharges to worry about on this amazing redemption, where you can fly the United Polaris business class seats.

 - Africa for 104,000 miles roundtrip in business class.
 You won't find a better deal to South Africa than this.
 Plus, you can add stopovers in other parts of Africa — or even Europe!